-0-9 Digit argument.

-- C- Undo a change due to a remote editing command.
+- 0-9 Digit argument. - C- Undo a change due to a remote editing command.
 The change is undone both in the agenda buffer and in the remote buffer. - t Change the TODO state of the item, both in the agenda and in the original org file. - C-k Delete the current agenda item along with the entire subtree belonging to it in the original Org-mode file.
 If the text to be deleted remotely is longer than one line, the kill needs to be confirmed by the user.
-See variable org-agendaconfirm-kill. - \$ Archive the subtree corresponding to the current headline. - T Show all tags associated with the current item.
-Because of inheritance, this may be more than the tags listed in the line itself. - : Set tags for the current headline. - a Toggle the ARCHIVE tag for the current headline. - , Set the priority for the current item.
+See variable org-agenda-confirm-kill. - \$ Archive the subtree corresponding to the current headline. - T Show all tags associated with the current item.
+Because of inheritance, this may be more than the tags listed in the line itself. - : Set tags for the current headline. - a Toggle the ARCHIVE tag for the current headline. - Set the priority for the current item.
 Org-mode prompts for the priority character.
-If you reply with (SPC), the priority cookie is removed from the entry. - P Display weighted priority of current item. - + - $S \rightarrow \langle up \rangle$ Increase the priority of the current item.
+If you reply with (SPC), the priority cookie is removed from the entry. - P Display weighted priority of current item.

+$S-\overline{\mathbb{Q}}$ Increase the priority of the current item.
 The priority is changed in the original buffer, but the agenda is not resorted.
-Use the r key for this. - $S-\langle \underline{\text{down}} \rangle$ Decrease the priority of the current item. - C-c C-s Schedule this item - C-c C-d Set a deadline for this item. - $S-\langle \text{left} \rangle$ Change the time stamp associated with the current line by one day into the past.
+Use the r key for this.

+$S-\langle \overline{\text{down}} \rangle$ Decrease the priority of the current item.

+C-c C-s Schedule this item

+C-c C-d Set a deadline for this item.

+$S-\langle \overline{\mathrm{right}} \rangle$